Quantitative statistical properties of two-dimensional partially hyperbolic systems: Transfer operators

 Finally, for each $\tau>0$, let $h_\nu$, $\|h_\nu\|_{L^1}=1$, be an eigenfunction associated to the eigenvalue $\nu$ with $|\nu|\ge e^{-\ve^{\tau}}.$ Then, setting $\beta(\theta)= \int h_\nu(y,\theta)dy$, we have

-\end{thm} \begin{oss} Note that in \eqref{eq:projectors3} we can interpret $h_1$ and $h_*\beta$ as the densities of probability measures, then the bound corresponds to the assertion that the two measures are closer than $\Const \ve[\ln\ve^{-1}]^2$ in the Wasserstein metric. \end{oss} \begin{oss} The above Theorem is much stronger than the results in \cite{Tsu 2} (where only the existence of the physical measure is discussed and the results hold only generically) or \cite{BV, ABV} (where no information on the SRB measure is provided and its existence is obtained under an additional condition on the contraction or the expansion in the center foliation, even though for more general systems). \end{oss} However, the papers \cite{DeLi1, DeLi2, DeLi3, DeLiPoVo} show that, using the standard pair technology and investigating limit theorems, in some special cases it is possible to obtain considerably more detailed information on the system.
+\end{thm} \begin{oss} The above Theorem is much stronger than the results in \cite{Tsu 2} (where only the existence of the physical measure is discussed and the results hold only generically) or \cite{BV, ABV} (where no information on the SRB measure is provided and its existence is obtained under an additional condition on the contraction or the expansion in the center foliation, even though for more general systems). \end{oss} However, the papers \cite{DeLi1, DeLi2, DeLi3, DeLiPoVo} show that, using the standard pair technology and investigating limit theorems, in some special cases it is possible to obtain considerably more detailed information on the system.
 Unfortunately, on the one hand the necessary arguments in \cite{DeLi2} are rather involved and, on the other hand, the conclusions concerning the physical measure in \cite{DeLi1} hold only for mostly contracting systems (contrary to the present case that holds in full generality).
 It is then very important to investigate if the present strategy can provide further information.

 First of all we have an explicit bound on the regularity of the eigenfunctions.
 The reader can find the proof of the following theorem at the end of section \ref{section conseq of theorem LY for SVPH}.